Austria–Russia relations: Republic of Austria and Russian Federation (since 1991)

 Austria was the only major EU country not to expel Russian diplomats in the course of the retaliatory measures undertaken by the West in the aftermath of the poisoning case in Salisbury in March 2018.

 Austria was the first foreign country that Russian president Vladimir Putin visited officially in June 2018 following his reelection for the fourth term as president of Russia.
 In the course of Putin's visit, the CEOs of OMV and Gazprom signed an agreement to extend Russian gas supplies to Austria until 2040, with both Putin and Austrian Chancellor Sebastian Kurz in attendance.
 The signing occurred at a time when the two countries were marking 50 years of Soviet/Russian gas supplies to Austria.

 On 9 November 2018, Austrian Chancellor Sebastian Kurz said that a 70-year-old retired army colonel was believed to have spied for Russia for about thirty years.
 The officer in question, who was exposed thanks to a tip-off from the UK government, was said to have been engaged in disclosing state secrets to Russia's GRU from 1992 until September 2018.
 Two days later, Kronen Zeitung reported that for more than a year, Austria's State Prosecution Office Against White Collar Crime and Corruption (Korruptionsstaatsanwaltschaft) had been investigating an employee of the Office for the Protection of the Constitution and Counterterrorism (BVT) who was suspected of spying for Russia.
 As a result, Austrian foreign minister Karin Kneissl cancelled her visit to Russia that had been slated for early December.
-Nevertheless, prime minister Kurz, citing Austria's neutrality, said no "unilateral action" would be taken against Russia.
+Nevertheless, Chancellor Kurz, citing Austria's neutrality, said no "unilateral action" would be taken against Russia.
 Professor Gerhard Mangott of University of Innsbruck commented for the BBC by saying he was surprised the incident had been made public as it is business as usual and a long-standing tradition for Austrian citizens to spy for foreign powers.
 In early July 2019, an Austrian court extended pre-trial detention of the suspected retired army colonel until 26 August.
 On 25 July 2019, Austria's Ministry of the Interior said that the suspected colonel's handler had been a Moscow-born GRU officer Igor Egorovich Zaytsev, a Russian national, for whom an international arrest warrant had been issued.
 In June 2020, the colonel, still unnamed, was freed upon being convicted of spying for GRU for more than 25 years.